 Maple syrup is a staple of morning pancakes, cold weather, and feeling all cozy and bundled up inside.
 It costs a pretty penny but luckily there are many brands to choose from, some more affordable than others.
-The problem is, those affordable ones are not actual maple syrup.
+The problem is, that those affordable ones are not actual maple syrup.

 So we’re left with two options: buy real, expensive maple syrup or buy affordable, not-maple syrup.
 Why is maple syrup so expensive in the first place ?
 Clearing this up can help us make an informed decision, instead of simply listening to our pockets.
 So let’s take a look.